-4 Signature Tally The Elections Division reviews each signature sheet to ensure sheets are sorted by county if required, and that
+4 Signature Tally

+The Elections Division reviews each signature sheet to ensure sheets are sorted by county if required, and that the circulator's certification is sufficient.

 Unapproved petition sheets and those that do not comply with legal requirements and guidelines will be rejected.